 Idebenone (Synthetic derivative)

-Higher doses do not appear to be significantly better than lower doses.
+Higher doses do not appear to be significantly more effective than lower doses.

 Co-enzyme Q10 supplementation requires some thinking about how much one believes in the science and your financial state.